BrentSimons/spring-CookingBook/README.md

 The application will start running at `http://localhost:8090`.

+#### Swagger

+This project uses Springdoc OpenAPI to generate an API documentation.
+You can access the Swagger UI at `http://localhost:8090/swagger-ui.html`.

 ## Configuration

 The application's configuration is located in `src/main/resources/application.yaml`.
 Here you can change the server port, database connection details, and other Spring Boot settings.